Stasmo/resume/SimonStaszkiewiczResume.md

 ### Programming Languages

-I've written a few small and medium-sized apps in `JavaScript` and `TypeScript` and contributed to some large projects.
+I've written quite a bit of `JavaScript` and `TypeScript` over the past 15 years, including frontend and backend applications.
+This is by far my strongest language.

-I've written a bunch of smalls apps in `Python` and worked as a full-time Python developer for a short time.
+I've written a bunch of smalls apps in `Python` and worked as a full-time Python developer for a short time, but I wouldn't feel comfortable starting a large project from scratch.
+I mostly use Python for scripts that are too complex to do in Bash.

-I've written a lot of tiny `Bash` scripts.
-I think if your bash script is over 100 lines long you should rewrite it in a modern programming language.
+I've written quite a few `Bash` scripts and did some simple training presentations to teach Bash best practices.

-I've taken courses and wrote some small programs in `Kotlin` and `Go`.
-Interested in learning more `Go`.
+I've taken courses and written some small programs in `Kotlin` and `Go`.

 I used to write a lot of `PHP`, but it's been a while and the language has evolved a bit since 5.6.

-I wrote a small game for my Xbox in `C#` a long time ago.

-I've written a few `Groovy` scripts for Jenkins in the past too.
+I've written a few `Groovy` scripts for Jenkins too, but never dived in very deep into the Jenkins Java API.

-I've been doing a lot of `Arduino` and `MicroPython` projects lately.
+I've been doing a lot of `Arduino` and `MicroPython` for hobby robotics projects lately.

 ### Tools